inrialearninglab/ai4t/sources/TR2-AI4T-resources/2-1-Moocs-and-on-line-ressources-list.en.md

 **AI4T Ressource -2-1- Moocs and other OnLine resources**

-Objectives: Share the Existing Mooc about AI and Education

-Contributors: Consortium (Ireland) / Inria

-The subject of artificial intelligence is so fascinating that many Massive Open Online Courses are dedicated to it.
+Many Massive Open Online Courses are dedicated to Artificial Intelligence.

 Here is a selection of Moocs organised as follows